 Did you know…

-Geshe-la regularly teaches on Tuesday evenings at 7pm and on Sunday mornings at 10am.
+Geshe-la regularly teaches on Tuesday evenings (Intermediate Level Classes) and on Sunday mornings at 10am (Introductory and All Levels Classes).
 Geshe-la’s teachings are open to everyone.
 The Sunday morning teachings are geared to beginners and intermediate level students, and the Tuesday evening teachings are geared to intermediate and advanced level students (those who already have some understanding of the basics of Buddhist teachings).To read more about the topics Geshe-la is currently teaching visit our spiritual program page.

 Making an Appointment with Geshe-la

 Appointments are an opportunity for people to meet with Geshe-la for the purpose of asking questions about Buddhism, seeking advice on one’s personal practice or other matters.
-It is possible to request Geshe-la to do a house blessing or baby blessing.
-Please contact Geshe-la’s attendant, Ven Nangsa, on (09) 828-1011.
-Appointments are possible every day except Friday.
+It is also possible to request Geshe-la to do a house blessing or baby blessing.
+Please contact our office to request an appointment.